Deploying via Docker

 Starting with V4.2.0, OpenIAM uses Flyway to manage database schema generation and migrations from one version to the next.
-This ensures that your database is propertly versioned and up-to-date.
-OpenIAM supports Flyway versioning for Mariadb, Postgresql, and MSSQL, and Oracle 12.2+
+This ensures that your database is properly versioned and up-to-date.
+OpenIAM supports Flyway versioning for MariaDB, PostgreSQL, and MSSQL, and Oracle 12.2+

 env.sh file defines properties which will be used by Flyway.

-At a minimim, you will need to define to set the following parameters: To enable Flyway, set the following properties in env.sh
+At a minimum, you will need to define to set the following parameters: To enable Flyway, set the following properties in env.sh

 - DB_TYPE - This parameter define the type of database that you will be using as the OpenIAM product repository.
 My default this value is set to "MariaDB" which is installed by default .

 - FLYWAY_OPENIAM_HOST - Host where the OpenIAM database will be residing.
 This is the primary product schema.
-If you are using MariaDB or Postgres in a docker container, set it to
+If you are using MariaDB or PostgreSQL in a docker container, set it to

 - FLYWAY_OPENIAM_PORT - Port where the OpenIAM database will be running.
 Default ports for the supported databases include: